 Focus

 Jesus said to his disciples: "You are the salt of the earth.
-But if salt loses its taste, with what can it be seasoned?
-It is no longer good for anything....
+But if salt loses its taste, with what can it be seasoned?....
 You are the light of the world.
 A city set on a mountain cannot be hidden.
 Nor do they light a lamp and then put it under a bushel basket; it is set on a lamp stand, where it gives light to all in the house.
 Just so, your light must shine before others, that they may see your good deeds and glorify your heavenly Father."

 One-Minute-Homily